-Shoes Evolution – The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.
+The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.

-Relevant ideology in the past about used in different periods of history and cultures that marked characteristics of footwear.
+First of all Relevant ideology in the past about used in different periods of history and cultures that marked characteristics of footwear.
 Also the artistic characteristics of each culture.

 In China it was consider that the ideal size of the feet of a woman was 7.62 centimeters.
 Those feet whose denominated: “SIN LIAN” traduce as GOLDEN LOTOS.
 This means that belonged to a certain status.
 Then again considering the motor disability represented, did this woman literally losing their freedom by limiting their ability to move.

-In the kingdom of Henry VIII went from being pointed shoes to be broad tip.
+Though in the kingdom of Henry VIII went from being pointed shoes to be broad tip.

 In Rome the Greco Roman style of the shoes indicate mainly the social status of a person.